sirfifer/voicelearn-ios/docs/OPENTELEMETRY_SPEC.md

-# VoiceLearn OpenTelemetry Architecture Specification
+# UnaMentis OpenTelemetry Architecture Specification

 ## Overview

-This document specifies the OpenTelemetry (OTel) infrastructure for VoiceLearn, providing rich performance metrics, distributed tracing, and analytics capabilities.
+This document specifies the OpenTelemetry (OTel) infrastructure for UnaMentis, providing rich performance metrics, distributed tracing, and analytics capabilities.
 The architecture is designed to:

 1. **Unify observability** - Same metrics visible in-app and in dashboards
 2. **Enable AI agent access** - HTTP API endpoints for programmatic analysis